 Free Disk Space

-If the amount is less than required, the agent will try to delete the data of other builds before proceeding.
+If the amount of disk space is less than required, the agent will try to delete the old data of other builds before proceeding.

 The data cleaned includes: